Can an international student earn extra money while studying in Spain?

 4. Online earning opportunities:

 There are a lot of online tutoring or freelancing platforms available for you to earn extra money.
-You can sell your skills online in exchange for monetary payment.

 You can also become an influencer by recording your student life in Spain.

 These are only several ideas of how you can earn extra money while studying in Spain.
 Always remember that your main objective is to study and pass all the courses with good grades.
 If you come with a student visa, the academic records can be even more important.
 Because if you want to renew your student visa/NIE/TIE card, you are required to show the course completion/graduation proof and your grades.
 If you fail a lot of courses, you might not be granted any visa/residence permit renewal.
 Keep this in mind!

 We want to ensure you a safe stay in Spain by offering you our expat health insurance that meets visa/NIE/TIE requirements and understands the health needs of expats.
 We are the official international department of Adeslas, the No.1 medical insurance in Spain